tbela99/uploadManager/README.md

 ### Returns:

-* (*object*) - file upload instance or null if the the maximum number of files that can be uploaded is reached.
+* (*object*) - file upload instance. if the the maximum number of files that can be uploaded is reached null is returned instead.

 #### Arguments: